azimuth-cloud/zenith/docs/architecture.md

 This document describes the architecture of Zenith in detail.

+> **WARNING**
+>
+> Although still broadly relevant, some parts of this document are out-of-date.
+>
+> In particular, Consul has been replaced as the store by a Kubernetes CRD.

 Zenith has a client-server architecture in which the client and server collaborate to establish a secure tunnel over which traffic is proxied in a controlled way from the internet to a service that would not otherwise be exposed to the internet.
 This allows